finbourne/lusid-sdk-java-preview/sdk/docs/BlocksApi.md

     BlocksApi apiInstance = new BlocksApi(defaultClient);
     String scope = "scope_example"; // String | The scope to which the block belongs.
     String code = "code_example"; // String | The block's unique identifier.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the block.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the block.
 Defaults to return the latest version of the block if not specified.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Block\" domain to decorate onto the block.
 These take the format {domain}/{scope}/{code} e.g. \"Block/system/Name\".
     try {
       Block result = apiInstance.getBlock(scope, code, asAt, propertyKeys);